nml-knight/CSky2TopoCraft/readme.md

 ![findutm](images/findutm.png)

 #### Step 2
 Navigate to https://epsg.io/map#srs=4326&x=0.000000&y=0.000000&z=1&layer=streets and change the coordinate reference system (CRS) to match your UTM zone.
 It must be WGS 84 / UTM <number><hemisphere>.
+Note down the EPSG code.

 ![changecrs](images/epsgchangecrs.png)
 ![epsgselectcrs](images/epsgselectcrs.png)

-Use the map to determine the coordinates of your city.
+Use the map cross-hairs (2) to determine the coordinates (3) of your city.
 Note down the EPSG code for your CRS (1).

 ![findcoord](images/findcoord.png)
 ### Using the Plugin